alezkv/alezkv.pro/src/content/blog/unfork-with-argocd.md

   replicaCount: 2
 ```

-This set up will use upstream chart also apply to it any specifyed values and on top of it add resources from umbrella chart`s template directory.
+This setup will use the upstream chart, apply any specified values to it, and, on top of that, add resources from the umbrella chart's template directory.

 ### Kustomize them all

-Kustomize alone deserves dedicated series, let's try to stick with unfork approach by now.
-And the whole nature of it is to add, remove or update configuration options without forking.
+Kustomize alone deserves a dedicated series; let's try to stick with the unforked approach for now.
+The whole nature of it is to add, remove, or update configuration options without forking.

 #### Hydrate chart with Kustomize

-It's possibe to render Helm Chart by Kustomize.
-This approach allow additional and vary tunable way to handle Helm Charts.
-This feature doesn't enabled by default thougs required custom configuration.
-You can check more details on that matter [here](https://argo-cd.readthedocs.io/en/stable/user-guide/kustomize/#kustomizing-helm-charts) and [here](https://kubectl.docs.kubernetes.io/references/kustomize/builtins/#_helmchartinflationgenerator_)
+It's possible to render a Helm Chart with Kustomize.
+This approach allows for additional and highly tunable ways to handle Helm Charts.
+However, this feature isn't enabled by default and requires custom configuration.
+You can find more details on this matter [here](https://argo-cd.readthedocs.io/en/stable/user-guide/kustomize/#kustomizing-helm-charts) and [here](https://kubectl.docs.kubernetes.io/references/kustomize/builtins/#_helmchartinflationgenerator_)

-In order to be able to use kustomize we will need to create `kustomization.yaml` and point ArgoCD Application to it's directory.
+To use Kustomize, you'll need to create a kustomization.yaml file and point the ArgoCD Application to its directory.

 `$ tree apps`
 ```